ibm-js/delite/docs/customElements101.md

 In a nutshell, this means that an app has the ability to define new tags (often called widgets), for example `<my-combobox>`, which can be used interchangeably with the native HTML tags like `<input>`.

-Delite's support of custom elements is mainly split across four components:
+Delite's support of custom elements is mainly split across three components:

 * [register](register.md) - utility for defining new custom elements
 * [Widget](Widget.md) - base class for all widgets
 * [handlebars!](handlebars.md) - AMD plugin to compile templates
-* [theme!](theme.md) - AMD plugin to load CSS for this widget for the current theme

 ## Defining Custom Elements